"I am from Abilene"

 “We must be ready to dare all for our country”

 After the war, Eisenhower became President of Columbia University.
-In 1952 he ran for president of the US and won.
+In 1952 he ran for president of the United States and won in a landslide.
 Upon taking office, Eisenhower prayed for, “all the people regardless of station, race, or calling.”
 He raised the minimum wage and grew Social Security.
 He started the Department of Health, Education, and Welfare.
 Intent on making the US as productive as possible, Ike created the Interstate Highway System.

 In his inaugural address, Eisenhower stated, “We reject any insinuation that one race or another... is in any sense inferior or expendable.”
 He put this idea into action by implementing the integration of the military.
 He signed the Civil Rights Act of 1957, protecting African American’s right to vote.
 It was the first civil rights legislation since Reconstruction.
 Days later, Ike sent 1,200 soldiers to Little Rock Arkansas to make sure nine black students could attend high school.